elgomatiae/muslim-space-app-ofjmxk/GOOGLE_SIGNIN_SETUP.md

-# Google Sign-In Setup Guide for Muslim Space App
+# Google Sign-In Setup Guide for Muslim Space App (iOS Native)

 ## ✅ Google Provider is Now Enabled in Supabase!

 Great!
 You've enabled the Google OAuth provider in your Supabase project.
-The app now uses **Supabase's OAuth flow** which opens a browser window for Google Sign-In - no complex native configuration needed!
+The app now uses **native iOS Google Sign-In** which provides a seamless, native experience for iOS users.

 ---